InvalidCodes/DataStructure6-1/README.md

 # DataStructure6-1
-With team members

-Realize a 族谱 with a binary tree.
+Realize a genealogy with a binary tree.